 Selling on the Internet can be a good way to expand your reach and grow your business.
 But it’s not without its challenges.
-One of the biggest challenges for small business is that buyers are often out-of-state and pursuing them for non-payment, bounced checks, or credit card fraud is expensive and difficult for small businesses.
+One of the biggest challenges for small businesses is that buyers are often out of state and pursuing them for non-payment, bounced checks, or credit card fraud is expensive and difficult.

 Unfortunately for this business owner, collecting after the fact is hard to do.

-It is particularly difficult and costly to do when the individual or business that owes you money is located in a distant part of your state or in another state or country.
-While nothing will insure you will never have collection problems, you can minimize collection problems by implementing some or all of the suggestions below.
+It’s particularly difficult and costly when the individual or business that owes you money is located in a distant part of your state or in another state or country.
+While nothing will ensure you’ll never have collection problems, you can minimize those problems by using some or all of the suggestions below.

-- Have your attorney help you design a credit application that will establish a legally binding contract, and then have all customers to whom you will be selling on credit complete and sign the credit application.
+- Have your attorney help you design a credit application that will establish a legally binding contract.
+Then, have all customers you’ll be selling to on credit complete and sign the credit application.

 - Get as much information from the customer in advance as possible.
-Get their full name and address, business address, and business telephone numbers, fax numbers, email addresses (get multiple email addresses if they have them), drivers’ license number, former address, maiden name, and if the order is big, the name of their bank and bank account number.
-In short – all the same information you’re asked to fill out when you apply for credit.
+Get their full name and address, business address, and business telephone numbers, fax numbers, email addresses (get multiple email addresses if they have them), driver’s license number, former address, family name, and, if the order is big, the name of their bank and bank account number.
+In short — all the same information you’re asked to fill out when you apply for credit.

-- Verify the address and phone numbers you are given.
+- Verify the address and phone numbers you’re given.
 Call back the day after an order is placed to make sure the person who gave you the order is at the phone number given.
 If it’s a business, call the business headquarters and ask if the individual works there.
-If you gather information via email, immediately print the information and store in a paper file so you can find it if you lose your email on disk or if your hard disk crashes.
+If you gather information via email, immediately print the information and store it in a paper file.

 - Ask for three credit references and check them.